anushmallya/HR-Dashboard-PowerBI/README.md

 This project enhanced my **analytical thinking, dashboard structuring**, and understanding of **insight-driven storytelling** using Power BI.
 It demonstrated how planning data models in advance improves dashboard clarity and user experience.

 ## 📂 Project Files
-- `HR Data Analysis Dashboard.pbix` – Power BI report
+- `HR Data Analysis Dashboard.pbit` – Power BI report
 - `Data` Folder – Contains the python code and the csv data generated via Python
 - `Dashboard` Folder – Contains the screen shots of the dashboard